-Math 463 : Mathematics of Machine Learning with Industrial Applications - II
+Math 663: Mathematics of Machine Learning with Industrial Applications - II

-- Required Prerequisites: Math 462 or permission of the instructor.
+• Required Prerequisites: Math 662 or permission of the instructor.

-- Office: TBA
+• Office: TBA

-- Office hours: TBA
+• Office hours: TBA

-- Course Website: TBA
+• Course Website: TBA

+• Possible Textbooks:

-- Possible Textbooks: George Lan, "First-order and Stochastic Optimization Methods for Machine Learning" Gilbert Strang, "Linear Algebra and Learning from Data" Ian Goodfellow, Yoshua Bengio and Aaron Courville, "Deep Learning"
+George Lan, "First-order and Stochastic Optimization Methods for Machine Learning" Gilbert Strang, "Linear Algebra and Learning from Data" Ian Goodfellow, Yoshua Bengio and Aaron Courville, "Deep Learning"

-- Classroom: TBA
+• Classroom: TBA

 Overview: The course covers the mathematics behind deep learning.
 It has both analytical and computational components.
 Graduate version of the course will include additional assignments that require a higher degree of mathematical maturity.
-The course is divided into several modules:
+This graduate course will include additional assignments and mathematical proofs (not needed for Math 463) that require a higher degree of mathematical maturity.

-Learning Outcomes: Students will gain a mathematical introduction to the topics listed below.
-Graded assignments will be testing students' ability to grasp such main mathematical ideas and apply them in specific settings using analytical and computational methods discussed in class.
-Students will be expected to use the computational routines provided in class to test performance of specific algorithms.
+Learning Outcomes: Students will gain a deep understanding of the topics listed below and mathematical connections between them.
+Graded assignments will be testing students' ability to produce rigorous mathematical proofs, synthesize methods and develop codes using computational and analytical methods discussed in class.
+Independent reading and open ended exploration projects will be given.
+Students will be expected to develop their own computational routines to explore the numerical performance and limitations of specific algorithms.